-Granted, Drew Barrymore was even younger than Jody at the time she hosted the show which might explain why they went with the tamer material, but it also seem that just in general the show has a way less creepy vibe with the absence of Mr. Mike and this is coming from a person who still is a fan of offensive comedy who never thought the creepy kid stuff to be all that funny.
+Granted, Drew Barrymore was even younger than Jody at the time she hosted the show, which might explain why they went with the tamer material, but it also seemed that, in general, the show has a way less creepy vibe with the absence of Mr. Mike.
+Keep in mind, this is coming from a person who still is a fan of offensive comedy who never thought the creepy kid stuff to be all that funny.

 I'm also a fan of the voting stunts from this time, so the running routine of whether or not Andy Kaufman would return to the show added to my interest in this episode, making it my favorite of this season, so far.